coherent-research/dcs-documentation/DCSInstallationGuide.md

 ```

 > Initially the DcsInstallationSettings file has the bare minimal settings required to get
 > DCS installed and running.
-It is recommended that these miminal settings are
+It is recommended that these minimal settings are
 > reviewed and updated to fit the organisation's requirements.
 > At a mimimum  SMTP settings should be set as there are no default values for these settings.